raviumadi/Swarming_Dynamics/README.md

-# Echolocation Swarm Simulation
+# Echolocating Bat Swarm Simulation

 This repository contains all simulation code and analysis tools used in the study:
-**"Swarming Dynamics Emerge from Stable Temporal Loops in Echolocating Bats"**
+**"Swarm Cohesion in Bats Emerges from Stable Temporal Loops"**

 Available at: [will be updated upon (pre)publication]